Ayen Ho: Early life

 Ayen Ho was born on 6 March 1994 in Qingyuan, Guangdong Province.
 She moved with her family to Huizhou, Guangdong Province, where she lived during her school years.
 She started to take piano lesson when she was 6 years old.
 She began to learn guitar in middle school.
 Both her parents were Chinese Language teachers when she grew up.

 In 2012, after graduating from high school, Ho moved to Beijing and started to study in the digital media and arts department of the North China University of Technology.
 She started learning to play ukulele, as well as performing with guitar and ukulele during that time.
 A year later, she won a music contest organized by the same institution, and that helped her jumpstarting her music career.

 Career

 In 2016, Ho released her first Mandarin EP entitled Phototrophism.
-Technically she wrote the song Phototrophism in year 2011 and debuted the song in year 2014.
+Technically she wrote the song Phototrophism in 2011 and debuted the song in 2014.
 She released more original songs and performed in many song contests in cities such as Beijing, Shanghai and Shenzhen.